Jurassic Quest Drive-thru Returns This Summer

-Parents of pint-sized paleontologists take note: The Jurassic Quest Drive-thru is roaring through town, and if you live with a dino-loving kid, this outdoor exhibit is worth the price of admission.
+Parents of pint-sized paleontologists take note: The Jurassic Quest Drive-thru is roaring into town once again, and if you live with a dino-loving kid, this outdoor exhibit is worth the price of admission.

 With more than 70 life-like dinosaurs, some animatronic and others statuesque, Jurassic Quest is one-part museum exhibit and one-part theme park ride—with you as the driver.
-Read on for all the details on this prehistoric tour, which follows its recent stint at Del Mar Fairgrounds in San Diego County with a run at the the Rose Bowl in Pasadena from January 15-31.
-From there T-Rex and crew stomp over to the OC Fair & Event Center in Costa Mesa from February 5-14, and then visit the Fairplex in Pomona from February 19-28.
-Catch these guys for their brief LA area appearances before they become extinct (again).
+Read on for all the details on this prehistoric tour visiting the Rose Bowl in Pasadena, CA (starting July 23) and Rentschler's Field in East Hartford, Conn. (starting July 30).
+Catch these guys for their return appearance before they go extinct (again).

 Subscribe to our FREE newsletters to get stories like this delivered to your inbox.